PaladeumBlockchain/Paladeum/README.md

 License
 -------

-Yona Core is released under the terms of the MIT license.
+Akila Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/YonaProject/Yonacoin/tags) are created regularly to indicate new official, stable release versions of Yona Core.
+[Tags](https://github.com/AkilaProject/Akilacoin/tags) are created regularly to indicate new official, stable release versions of Akila Core.

 Active development is done in the `develop` branch.